Understanding Excessive Tyre Wear

 Signs you might need a wheel alignment

-While ensuring your tyres don’t wear prematurely is important, there are also a range of other reasons to ensure your wheel alignment is spot on.
+While ensuring your tyres don’t wear prematurely is important, there is also a range of other reasons to ensure your wheel alignment is spot on.

 As well as excessive tyre wear, improperly aligned tyres can also cause issues such as a vibrating steering wheel, substandard steering and suspension, and a vehicle pulling to one side.

-Not only are these things annoying, they also impact the driveability of your vehicle and may present safety hazards to yourself, your passengers and other road users.
+Not only are these things annoying, but they also impact the driveability of your vehicle and may present safety hazards to yourself, your passengers and other road users.

 Maximising your vehicle performance with state-of-the-art alignments

 When it comes to safety and performance, it’s always better to focus on prevention rather than resolution.
 To ensure your vehicle or fleet continue to operate at maximum capacity, get in touch with the alignment experts at one of our Big Wheels Truck Alignment locations around Australia.
 Find your nearest Big Wheels Truck Alignment.